OceanOutcomes/ocean-outcomes/what-we-do/index.jp.md

 ---
-layout: page
+layout: page-landing
 title:  JP - What is a FIP
+subtitle:
 weight: 1
-teaser-text:
 ---
 TEST JAPANESE TEXT HERE